 Surranna Sandy, CEO

-Surranna holds a Master of Arts in Liberal Arts in Global Development Practice from Harvard University, a Master of Arts in Leadership and Management from Anglia Ruskin, an MBA in Human Resources Management from the University of Wales, and an Honors Bachelor of Arts in Leadership and Management from Northumbria University.
-Her education is further complemented by a Postgraduate Diploma in Public Administration from the University of Western Ontario and numerous human resources, environmental analysis & and international relations and non-profit management certifications.
+She holds a Masters degree in Global Development Practice from Harvard University, an MA in Leadership and Management from Anglia Ruskin University, an MBA in Human Resources Management from the University of Wales, and an Honours BA in Leadership and Management from Northumbria University.
+Her credentials also include a Post-Graduate Diploma in Public Administration from Western University, the Harvard Kennedy School Public Leadership Credential, and the Institute of Corporate Directors’ Directors Education Program.
+In addition, she has completed professional certificates in human resources, environmental analysis, international relations, and nonprofit management.